Powerful. intuitive. engaging.

 non-discerning listeners

-This sheer volume, combined with this specific niche's desire for detailed and vast organization (self-rated taste diversity averaging 6.7/10), creates an array of significant pain points typical music library tools fail to solve.
+Their extremely high volume combined with a detailed and vast organization (self-rated taste diversity averaging 6.7/10), creates a significant list of pain points typical music library tools fail to solve.

 The Opportunity